savvaskaz/personal-form/README.md

 			<version>3.141.59</version>
 		</dependency>

- We can find this dependency on this link  https://www.seleniumhq.org/download/maven.jsp.Also before we start development of project we download Junit from Eclipse Market place.Source code exists in upload classes in my uploaded file personal-form on github.This application runs in google Chrome and is necessary to have download chrome drivers.
+ We can find this dependency on this link  https://www.seleniumhq.org/download/maven.jsp.
+Also before we start development of project we download JUnit from Eclipse Market place.Source code exists in upload classes in my uploaded file personal-form on github.This application runs in google Chrome and is necessary to have download chrome drivers.
  HTML code for my form exists on file Personal_Form.html.Application runs with 3 ways: